Codemod Docs

 - Review every codemod diff before applying.

-- Manually migrate remaining next/navigation hooks/functions based on each file's runtime context.
+next/navigationhooks/functions based on each file's runtime context. - Manually migrate

-- Verify route behavior for dynamic segments, route groups, loaders, and pending/error boundaries.
+useLinkStatus, MDX component maps), migrate link behavior manually. - Verify route behavior for dynamic segments, route groups, loaders, and pending/error boundaries.

 - Run typecheck/tests and fix runtime-level differences (TanStack Start uses different conventions for loaders, actions, and caching).